Pay the providers of a person's outpatient treatment or professional service most or all the 20% MediCare did not pay. A couple points:

-One way to think of a Supplement — it's a life ring over your money!
+● Think of this special kind of insurance as — a life ring over your money!

-● Plans are generally the same in all states and are identified with "lettered' names".
+● Plans are identified with "lettered' names" and coverage is the same in most states.
 A has the least coverage, B, C. etc. have more.

 [Confusing since the parts of MediCare also have letter names. ]

-● All the Supplement companies which offer a plan in CT with the same letter will have identical coverage.
+● Any plan in CT with the same letter from any company will have identical coverage.

-+ can vary considerably between what companies charge for the same plan.
++ can vary considerably between what companies charge for their plan.

-+ are the same whether a person is 65 or 95.
++ will be the same for males and females and whether a person is 65 or 95.

-● A person can (normally) change their plan at any time for coverage the 1st of the next month.
+● Allows individuals (normally) to change their plan at any time for coverage the 1st of the next month.

-● Any person turning 65 in January 2020 or after will not be able to buy full coverage Plan F. Individuals who have Plan F at that time can keep it.
+Any person turning 65 in January 2020 or after will not be able to buy full coverage Plan F. Individuals enrolled in Plan F at that time can keep it.

 ● Plan N - One company offers N for over $100 a month less than their full coverage F.

-Why?
-A person with Plan N shares in what the company pays the provider and pays:
+Why does it cost less?
+A person with Plan N shares in what the company pays the provider.
+When treatment is received they pay:

 + a $50 co-pay if any emergency room visits.

-● High Deductible Plan F. It's available from a few companies and is the lowest cost Supplement.
+● High Deductible Plan F. It's the lowest cost Supplement but only available from a few companies.

-+ The Plan then pays all expenses above the deductible.
++ The Plan then pays all medical related expenses above the deductible.

-Plan N is a good option for someone who has been on a high deductible plan.
++ It's a good option for someone who was using an under 65 high deductible plan.

 ● Note: High Deductible F will not be available to individuals who turn 65 on Jan 2020 or later.

-A PDP is available from a private company and is MediCare's Part D. Buying is voluntary but a penalty is added to the monthly cost if a person does not have "credible" prescription coverage, such as from an employer, when they do sign up.
+● Buying PDPs are purchased from private companies on a voluntary basis.
+But a penalty would be added to the monthly cost if a person does not have "credible" prescription coverage, such as from an employer, when they do sign up.

-A person can apply during their Initial Eligibility Period at 65.
-The ability to make a change is limited to the Oct 15 to Dec 7 Annual Election Period unless a person qualifies for a Special Enrollment Period.
+● Making a change after that is limited to the Oct 15 to Dec 7 Annual Election Period unless a person qualifies for a Special Enrollment Period.

-We can also talk about a Medicare PDP to help pay for any medications.
+● Talk about available Medicare PDP options to help pay for any medications.